AxelEriksson0/live-quiz/README.md

 # Live Quiz
 Built as a hackday project at </salt>.
-Start server and client and anyone can join in the quiz.
-Currently hosted at https://live-quiz.netlify.com/
+Using sockets to connect multiple players.
+Server built in NodeJS and frontend React.
+Best viewed on desktop!

 Update 2019-11-04:
 - Used React Context and React Hooks to do state management